Yuricst/polaris/README.md

 polaris is a Python library for preliminary spacecraft trajectory design.

-The full documentation can be found [here](https://astro-polaris.readthedocs.io/en/latest/?).
+The full documentation can be found [here](https://astro-polaris.readthedocs.io/en/latest/?). <--! in development! -->